Alice's Adventures in Wonderland: Reception

 Alice in Wonderland (1879) by the artist George Dunlop Leslie.
 Exhibited at the Royal Academy of Arts, it depicts a mother reading the book to her child (whose light blue dress and white pinafore were inspired by Alice).

 Alice was published to critical praise.
 One magazine declared it "exquisitely wild, fantastic, [and] impossible".
 In the late 19th century, Walter Besant wrote that Alice in Wonderland "was a book of that extremely rare kind which will belong to all the generations to come until the language becomes obsolete".

 No story in English literature has intrigued me more than Lewis Carroll's Alice in Wonderland.
 It fascinated me the first time I read it as a schoolboy.

 — Walt Disney in The American Weekly, 1946.

 F. J. Harvey Darton argued in a 1932 book that Alice ended an era of didacticism in children's literature, inaugurating a new era in which writing for children aimed to "delight or entertain".
 In 2014, Robert McCrum named Alice "one of the best loved in the English canon" and called it "perhaps the greatest, possibly most influential, and certainly the most world-famous Victorian English fiction".
 A 2020 review in Time states: "The book changed young people's literature.
 It helped to replace stiff Victorian didacticism with a looser, sillier, nonsense style that reverberated through the works of language-loving 20th-century authors as different as James Joyce, Douglas Adams and Dr. Seuss."
-Joe Sommerlad in The Independent writes that Roald Dahl "owes a debt to the "Drink Me" episode in Alice" in regard to Dahl's George's Marvellous Medicine where the grandmother drinks a potion and is blown up to the size of a farmhouse.
+Joe Sommerlad in The Independent writes that Roald Dahl "owes a debt to the "Drink Me" episode in Alice" in regard to Dahl's George's Marvellous Medicine where the protagonist's grandmother drinks a potion and is blown up to the size of a farmhouse.
 The protagonist of the story, Alice, has been recognised as a cultural icon.
 In 2006, Alice in Wonderland was named among the icons of England in a public vote.